 (1) Number of Directors.
-The number of directors that shall constitute the entire Board of Directors of the Corporation shall be fixed from time to time exclusively by the Board of Directors pursuant to a resolution adopted by a majority of the Board of Directors; provided, however, (i) that in no event shall the number of directors constituting the entire Board of Directors be less than three nor more than fifteen (provided, however, that until such time as an Elimination Vote occurs, the Board of Directors shall not reduce the number of directors to a number less than seven) and (ii) no decrease in the number of directors shall have the effect of shortening the term of any incumbent director.
+The number of directors that shall constitute the entire Board of Directors of the Corporation shall be fixed from time to time exclusively by the Board of Directors pursuant to a resolution adopted by a majority of the Board of Directors; provided, however, (i) that in no event shall the number of directors constituting the entire Board of Directors be less than three nor more than fifteen (provided, however, that until such time as an Elimination Vote occurs, the

+Board of Directors shall not reduce the number of directors to a number less than seven) and (ii) no decrease in the number of directors shall have the effect of shortening the term of any incumbent director.

 [(2) Classified Board.
 The directors, other than those who may be elected by the holders of any series of Preferred Stock, shall be divided into three classes: Class I, Class II and Class III.
 As of the effectiveness of this Restated Certificate of Incorporation, the Board of Directors shall assign each person who is serving as a director to one of such classes, as determined in the sole discretion of the Board of Directors; provided, however, that the initial Voting Share Director shall be assigned to Class I. Such classes shall be as nearly equal in number of directors as possible.
-Each director shall serve for a term ending on the third annual meeting of stockholders following the annual meeting of stockholders next following the date of their designation as Class I directors, the directors first designated as Class II directors, and the directors first designated as Class III directors shall serve for a term expiring at the scond annual meeting of stockholders next following the date of their designation as Class II directors and the directors first designated as Class III directors shall serve for a term expiring at the second annual meeting of stockholders next following the date of their designation as Class II directors, and the directors first designated as Class III directors shall serve for a term expiring at the third annual meeting of stockholders next following the date of their designation as Class III directors shall serve for a term expiring at the third annual meeting of stockholders next following the date of their designation as Class III directors shall serve for a term expiring at the third annual meeting of stockholders next following the date of their designation as Class III directors.
-Each director shall serve for a term expiring at the third annual meeting of stockholders next following the date of their designation as Class III directors.
-Each director shall hold office until the annual meeting of stockholders at which his term expires and, the foregoing notwithstanding, shall serv
+Each director shall serve for a term ending on the third annual meeting of stockholders following the annual meeting of stockholders at which that director was elected; provided, however, that the directors first designated as Class I directors shall serve for a term expiring at the annual meeting of stockholders next following the date of their designation as Class II directors, the directors first designated as Class III directors shall serve for a term expiring at the third annual meeting of stockholders next following the date of their designation as Class III directors.
+Each director shall hold office until the annual meeting of stockholders at which his term expires and, the foregoing notwithstanding, shall serve until his successor shall have been duly elected and qualified or until his earlier death, resignation or removal.